GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/02_importingMeshes.md

 Lets see some of the options you can use for customizing import.

-## Scale {#importingMeshes_d_a}
+## Scale
-@ref bs::MeshImportOptions::importScale "MeshImportOptions::importScale" allows you to apply a uniform scale value to the mesh upon import.
+@bs::MeshImportOptions::importScale allows you to apply a uniform scale value to the mesh upon import.
 Although you can scale the size of a rendered mesh by adjusting the **SceneObject** transform when its placed in the scene, sometimes it is more useful to be able to do it once at import instead of every time you place it.

 ~~~~~~~~~~~~~{.cpp}
 // Reduce the size of the mesh to 10% of its original size
 importOptions->importScale = 0.1f;
 ~~~~~~~~~~~~~

-## Normals {#importingMeshes_d_b}
+## Normals
-@ref bs::MeshImportOptions::importNormals "MeshImportOptions::importNormals" controls whether normal vectors are imported from the mesh file.
+@bs::MeshImportOptions::importNormals controls whether normal vectors are imported from the mesh file.

 Normal vectors are used in lighting and are required for any meshes placed in the 3D scene (unless rendering them manually using some custom method).
 They allow the mesh to appear smooth even though its surface is made out of triangles.